robin-schneider/robin-schneider/_projects/cymetric.md

 g_{CY} = g_{FS} + \partial \bar\partial \phi
 $$

-and in the same Kähler class as the reference metric.
+and in the same Kähler class as the reference metric when the Kähler loss is enforced.
 Let's find a metric for the Fermat.

 ```python
 import tensorflow.keras as tfk